Try the Search Intent API!

 If you can convert an excel file into a JSON format, let’s go!
-If you can’t, you’ll know someone who does.
+If not we’ll tell you how in R.

 1. Format your csv data as a .json format.
 The top node of your .json file should be called “df” .
 This node should contain a table of your search results with the columns:

 The first 3 rows of our dataset looks like this:

 library(jsonlite) # you'll have to run install.packages("jsonlite")